ymanasa2022/obsidian_notes/papers/martin_2021.md

 ## *State of the Art Iterative Docking with Logistic Regression and Morgan Fingerprints*

+Morgan Fingerprints:
+- most popular molecular fingerprint
+- aka ECFP4
+- describing molecules as finger prints where we  are encoding their structural characteristics as a vector
+- used for fast similarity comparisons forming the basis for structure-activity relationship studies, virtual screening and construction chemical space maps
+- not suited for large molecules
+- related to MinHashed fingerprint MHFP6
 ### Abstract
 - The paper re-docks to a receptor and lactamase using parallelized compute to massively reduce computation time to find top-ranked ligands
 - uses baseline featurization to show logistic regression on Morgan fingerprints